Sage-Bionetworks-IT/lambda-budgets/README.md

 variables.
 For a real deployment the variables are defined in `template.yaml`;
 some are derived or have defaults, but others require configuration.

+Note: When the Lambda runs, `config.py` validates that the required parameters are present and, if not, stops the Lambda.

 ### Create a local build

 ```shell script